 This was a collaborative project with…

-• Funding from the Federal Government National Land Plan
+• Funding from the Federal Government National Landcare Program delivered through Healthy Land and Water

-• Funding through the Queensland State Government Department of Environment and Science
+• Funding from the Queensland State Government Department of Environment and Science

 • A contribution of funding from the Caloundra Power Boat Club